wp-plugins/wp-qr-code-login/readme.txt

 1. This is how your login page will look all pimped out with it's QR code.

 == Changelog ==

+= 1.1 =
+* All POST/GET variables have been properly sanitized against XSS attacks.
+Special thanks to Julio from [Boiteaweb.fr](http://Boiteaweb.fr/) for his security analysis and recommendations

 = 1.0 =
 * Out of Beta.
 * IP confirmation fixed.